krishnanlab/obnb/CONTRIBUTING.md

 To get started,

 1. Make a fork of the repository, and create a new branch where you will be making your changes
-1. After you are finshed with the new changes, make a Pull Request https://github.com/krishnanlab/NetworkLearningEval/pulls of you changes
+1. After you are done with the new changes, make a Pull Request https://github.com/krishnanlab/NetworkLearningEval/pulls of your changes

 ## Dev notes